OneOfTheInfiniteMonkeys/MTDL/README.md

 From two randomly selected MagTag devices purchased at the same time, the offset difference was found to be ~6 units.

-Calibration is performed by adjusting values in the <a href="https://learn.adafruit.com/scrolling-countdown-timer/create-your-settings-toml-file">settings.toml</a> file stored in the root folder of the CIRCUITPY MagTag device.
+Calibration is performed by adjusting values in the <a rel="noopener noreferrer" href="https://learn.adafruit.com/scrolling-countdown-timer/create-your-settings-toml-file" target="_blank">settings.toml</a> file stored in the root folder of the CIRCUITPY MagTag device.
 The values m0 and c0 are set to 1.0 and 0.0 respectively in the distribution to cause the display to scale to raw sensor units used in the compensation calculation y = mx + c .
 Where m is set to m0 and c is set to c1 from the settings.toml file (default values are applied if no settings exist).

 For basic adjustment, if assuming similar performance to the curve shown: